AshAvalanche/safe-wallet-monorepo/apps/web/src/markdown/privacy/privacy.md

 # Privacy Policy {#privacy-policy}

-Last updated: November 2024
+Last updated: December 2024

 Your privacy is important to us.
 It is our policy to respect your privacy and comply with any applicable law and regulation regarding any personal information we may collect about you, including across our website, [https://app.safe.global](https://app.safe.global), and other sites we own and operate as well as mobile applications we offer.
 Wherever possible, we have designed our website so that you may navigate and use our website without having to provide Personal Data.

 This Privacy Policy describes how we, as a controller, collect, use and share your personal data.
 It applies to personal data you voluntarily provide to us, or is automatically collected by us.

-In this policy, "we", "us" and "our" refers to Core Contributors GmbH a company incorporated in Germany with its registered address at Gontardstraße 11, 10178 Berlin, Germany.
-Any data protection related questions you might have about how we handle your personal data or if you wish to exercise your data subject rights, please contact us by post or at privacy@cc0x.dev.
+In this policy, "we", "us" and "our" refers to E36 KNOTS, a French société par actions simplifiée organized under the laws of France, having its registered office located at 60, rue François 1er, 75008 Paris, incorporated with the Commercial and Companies Register of Paris under number 949 114 888.
+Any data protection related questions you might have about how we handle your personal data or if you wish to exercise your data subject rights, please contact us by post or at contact@e36knots.com.

 In this Policy, “personal data” means any information relating to you as an identified or identifiable natural person (“Data Subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an online identifier or to one or more factors specific to your physical, physiological, genetic, mental, economic, cultural or social identity.